R4falek/R4falek/README.md

 ### Hi there 👋
 **It's nice weather today**

--I'm an engineer with a degree in Computer Science and Intelligent Systems on AGH Cracow.
+- I'm an engineer with a degree in Computer Science and Intelligent Systems on AGH Cracow.

 <!--
 **R4falek/R4falek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.